Ola-Daniel/blog/content/blog/azure-cloud-security-tools/index.md

  #### INTRODUCTION

 In today’s fast-paced digital world, security has become a major concern for businesses that are moving to the cloud.
 Microsoft Azure provides a range of advanced security tools that can be used to secure your cloud environment.
-In this blog post, we will explore how you can use Azure Sentinel, Defender for Cloud, Azure Monitor, and Azure Advisor to enhance the security of your Azure cloud.
+In this blog post, we will explore how you can use Azure Sentinel, Defender for Cloud, Azure Monitor, and Azure Advisor to enhance the security of your Azure cloud Environment.

 ##### Azure Sentinel